qcargile/Chrome-Blood/Modlist/FAQ.md

 - Breach via an **access point**.
 Higher **Cyberdeck** tiers and **INT** unlock higher quickhack tiers, returning toward vanilla access as you progress.

+**Q: Can I customize the grenade quickslots?**
+**A:** Yes, through [Custom Quickslots](https://www.nexusmods.com/cyberpunk2077/mods/3096) in-game settings.
+You can change them to cyberware, healing items, other grenades, etc.

 **Q: Does the vanilla game difficulty setting still work?**
 **A:** Yes.
 It still applies on top of the list—set it to your preference.